magento/devdocs/guides/v2.2/cloud/env/restore-environment.md

 Performing these steps:

--  Returns your Magento installation to its original state by restoring the database, removing the deployment configuration, and clearing all directories under `var/`.
+-  Returns your Magento installation to its original state by restoring the database, removing the deployment configuration, and clearing `var/` subdirectories.
 -  Resets your git branch to a stable state in the past.

 ### Disable configuration management